The64thGamer/cheeseepedia/content/wiki/Family Vision.md

 date = 2024-08-20T05:13:53Z

 [Article]
+pageThumbnailFile = "Five oh three.png|Family Vision 503"
 contributors = ["The 64th Gamer","DerekCat"]
 gallery = [":Ytcommentimage.png",":02df9348f91b3ae08bef4863a63c2c2d.png|02df9348f91b3ae08bef4863a63c2c2d.png"]
 +++
-{{Generic|image=Five oh three.png|desc=Family Vision 503}}

-**_Family Vision**_ were a collection of monthly Betamax tapes released to _Showbiz Pizza Place_ stores starting in 1984.<ref></ref>
+<b><i>Family Vision</b></i> were a collection of monthly Betamax tapes released to <i>Showbiz Pizza Place</i> stores starting in 1984.<ref></ref>

 The tapes would provide video entertainment to guests during the downtime between showtape segments. <ref>https://www.newspapers.com/image/99516545/?clipping_id=92076371&fcfToken=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmcmVlLXZpZXctaWQiOjk5NTE2NTQ1LCJpYXQiOjE2Nzc2OTcwNjQsImV4cCI6MTY3Nzc4MzQ2NH0.L42I42heW9hHMik_FQ1WsSpeT13Jd3TWn9wo2GblZoc</ref> The videos would be projected onto a screen that would automatically come down once a show ended.
 The tapes themselves were charged at $55 a month once a store agreed to be in the program.

-## History ##
+<h2> History </h2>
-The tapes were produced mainly by _Sight & Sound Entertainment Corporation_, under their _Video Pool_<ref></ref> line.
-Video Pool had been around on Betamax tapes since March of 1984, published to other vendors, with _Sight & Sound_ being an intermediary for handling the mass tape production and acquisition of copyrighted video material.
-Each tape would be around 30 minutes long, and were produced until Cyberstar fully took over all _Showbiz_ locations in late 1989.
-Some of the early tapes seemed to have _Dallas Tapes_ on their label, but it is unclear their involvement in the project.
+The tapes were produced mainly by <i>Sight & Sound Entertainment Corporation</i>, under their <i>Video Pool</i><ref></ref> line.
+Video Pool had been around on Betamax tapes since March of 1984, published to other vendors, with <i>Sight & Sound</i> being an intermediary for handling the mass tape production and acquisition of copyrighted video material.
+Each tape would be around 30 minutes long, and were produced until Cyberstar fully took over all <i>Showbiz</i> locations in late 1989.
+Some of the early tapes seemed to have <i>Dallas Tapes</i> on their label, but it is unclear their involvement in the project.

-## Tapes ##
+<h2> Tapes </h2>
 {| class='wikitable'
 !Family Vision
 !Month